Secure (TLS) gRPC services with VKE

 NOTE When I remember to do so, I prefer to use

-Resources as a slightly more elegant way to combine multiple Kubernetes Resources in a single file.
-(More) often, this is done using---
+ListResources as a slightly more elegant way to combine multiple Kubernetes Resources in a single file.
+(More) often, this is done using---, YAML’s document begin

 NOTE I’ve retained the

-in the above as I’m accessingIMAGE
+imagePullSecretsin the above as I’m accessingIMAGEfrom a private registry.

 NOTE

-are both replaced during deployment.
+{IMAGE}and{HOST}are both replaced during deployment.
 The ACME service needs to know the intended host name in order to procure the X509 cert.

-with only one item?
+Why use List with only one item?
 Because more items will be added…

 Storage

-and been careful to ensure that I captured the files before they were lost.
-I decided to use Vultr’s Block Storage particularly after reading that Vultr provides a Container Storage Interface (CSI) vultr-csi
+autocert stores X509 certificates provided by Let’s Encrypt.
+In order to be able to use these across my daily recreations of the cluster.
+I could have used an emptyDir and been careful to ensure that I captured the files before they were lost.
+I decided to use Vultr’s Block Storage particularly after reading that Vultr provides a Container Storage Interface (CSI) vultr-csi that’s installed automatically on VKE clusters.

 It took me a few tries to get this working but it’s straightforward.

-endpoint to determine what types of block storage are available in the region that you’re using:
+Vultr suggests querying the regions endpoint to determine what types of block storage are available in the region that you’re using:

 curl \